 Dear Dreamers and Dream Makers,

 This year demonstrated the resolve of the Youth Impact Program at Michigan to adjust and tailor our program more to the challenges that our youth from Detroit face.
-We utilized University of Michigan staff and student athletes who were from inner cities and understand what these students are facing in a drastically different environment between home and their futures.
+We utilized University of Michigan staff and student-athletes who were from inner cities and understand what these students are facing in a drastically different environment between home and their futures.
 This doubling down on former players with a younger generation is reflective of the spirit in the rejuvenation regarding the city of Detroit.
-Grit, determination, and a never quit attitude thrive in the these young boys and clearly brings a brighter future for everyone.
+Grit, determination, and a never-quit attitude thrive in these young boys and clearly bring a brighter future for everyone.

 In Detroit schools, over 50% of Detroit students are chronically absent.
 It is one of the worst rates in the country.
 It is difficult to have students show up for consecutive days including weekends, yet we had 63% of our boys with perfect attendance.
 This is no small feat for getting our participating youth on buses at 7:00 am each day as they rode the buses back and forth from Detroit and Ann Arbor.
 With the 2 hours plus drive on a bus each day, these boys showed determination to complete the program.